jwbuurlage/Bulk/README.md

 ![](https://raw.githubusercontent.com/jwbuurlage/Bulk/master/docs/pages/images/logo-square.png)

-The bulk-synchronous parallel (BSP) programming model gives a powerful method for implementing and describing parallel programs.
-Bulk is a novel interface for writing BSP programs in the C++ programming language that leverages modern C++ features to allow for the implementation of safe and generic parallel algorithms for shared-memory, distributed-memory, and hybrid systems.
-This interface targets the next generation of BSP programmers who want to write fast, safe, clear and portable parallel programs.
+The bulk-synchronous parallel (BSP) paradigm is an effective framework for parallel programs.
+Bulk is a modern interface for writing BSP programs in C++.
+Modern programming language features allow for the implementation of safe and generic parallel algorithms for shared-memory, distributed-memory, and hybrid systems.
+Our interface should appeal to BSP programmers who want to write fast, safe, clear, and portable parallel programs.

 ## About BSP

-The bulk synchronous parallel (BSP) programming model, is a way of writing parallel and distributed programs.
-BSP is the underlying model for Bulk.
-Instead of communicating between processors (or nodes, or cores) asynchronously, all communication is staged and resolved at fixed _synchronization points_.
+In the bulk synchronous parallel (BSP) programming model, communication between processors (or nodes, or cores) does not happen asynchronously.
+Instead, all communication is staged and resolved at fixed _synchronization points_.
 These synchronizations delimit so-called _supersteps_.
-This way of structuring parallel programs has a number of advantages:
+Although this means the implementation is not as free to overlap communication and computation, this way of structuring parallel programs has a number of advantages.

 - The resulting programs are **structured**, easy to understand and maintain, and their performance and correctness can be reasoned about.